wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 1. Upload the entire *woocommerce-terrytsang-fbsharelike* folder to the */wp-content/plugins/* directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. If you want to use your own facebook app id for the plugin or position of the button, go to Admin left sidebar menu 'FbShareLike' and update the option.
-Or else, just use default option.
+3. A new menu link appeared under WooCommerce sidebar panel, you can click that to update options.
 4. That's it.
 You're ready to go and cheers!

 == Screenshots ==

 1. Screenshot Admin Product Enabled Option
-2. Screenshot Product Detail Page
+2. Screenshot Frontend Product Detail Page
-3. Screenshot Admin FbShareLike Option Page
+3. Screenshot Admin FbShareLike Settings Option Page
+4. Screenshot Frontend - Chinese and Show After Product Title
+5. Screenshot Frontend - French and Show Like Button Only

 == Frequently Asked Questions ==